 Tier B strategies are those that address non-human sources of bacteria, such as pet waste, wildlife waste, and livestock waste.
-For the purposes of this TMDL Restoration Plan, urban stormwater runoff is also considered a non-human bacteria source.
 Many of the Tier B strategies are non-structural measures that are expected to have relatively low implementation costs and are considered a cost-effective means for the County to achieve credit for bacteria load reductions.
 Non-human sources are considered secondary in importance relative to human sources for public health reasons (MDE, 2014b).
+As implementation of new and retrofit stormwater management facilities to treat 20 percent of the currently unmanaged impervious area is required by County's NPDES MS4 Permit, anticipated bacteria reductions from managing urban stormwater runoff is also included as a part of Tier B strategies.
 Bacteria load reductions for Tier B strategies were estimated using the WTM, as well as literature review.
 Each of the Tier B strategies and the assumptions and methods used to develop each strategy are described below.
-The priority of implementing Tier A or Tier B strategies is at the County's discretion.
+Per MDE's guidance, (MDE, 2014b), the priority of implementing Tier A or Tier B strategies is at the County's discretion.